-The Tumulia Panchayat of Hemgir, Sundargarh, which has been occupied by Mahanadi Coalfields Limited (MCL) in 1993 as part of the mining project because of the area's high coal reserve, serves as a base for this study.
+The Tumulia Panchayat of Hemgir, Sundargarh1 which has been occupied by Mahanadi Coalfields Limited $(MCL)^2$ in 1993 as part of the mining project because of the area's high coal reserve, serves as a base for this study.
 Tumulia was added to the Kulda Open Caste Project under MCL, making its dwellers eligible for benefits such as compensation, resettlement, rehabilitation, and other essential benefits.
-However, after the passage of decades, people in this region continue to live in poverty.
+However, after the passage of decades, people in this region continue to live in poverty as a result of mining devoid of any compensation and resettlement.
+People are struggling with multiple issues and their voices goes unheard by the successive government.
+This development project ought to have been extremely important for Tumulia.
+The Kulda mining project was supposed to have led to the overall development of this area and its inhabitants.
+Our findings, however, has shown that the situation is not what was anticipated to be.
 The social fabric of the inhabitants, particularly the tribals, has been destroyed by this endeavor.
-Lack of access to healthcare, employment opportunities, and education have made people's lives miserable.
-Additionally, the agricultural lands have been getting smaller due to the acquisition of land by MCL for coal mining.
-The villagers are facing increasing obstacles as a result of environmental degradation and the destruction of forest cover.
-Because of poverty, unemployment, and the influx of migrants, crime rate has surged.
-The already vulnerable social position of the women folk is further declining since the development project has unearthed multiple facets of oppression.
+The developmental initiatives have made it difficult for them to maintain their traditional way of life.
+Their cultural and economic decline has started as a result of MCL's reckless practices.
+The other sections of society have also been deeply affected by this project.
+Lack of access to healthcare, employment opportunities, and education have made people's lives even more miserable.
+Additionally, the agricultural lands have been getting smaller due to the acquisition of land by MCL, which has hampered people's ability to support themselves.
+The villagers are facing increasing obstacles as a result of environmental degradation and the destruction of forest cover, which is further affecting their health and agricultural output.
+Because of poverty, unemployment, and the influx of migrants, crimes have surged.
+Due to the traditional and patriarchal nature of the society, the already vulnerable social position of the women folk is further declining since the development project has unearthed multiple facets of oppression.
+Keywords: